materialsproject/pymatgen/README.md

    the pymatgen.io.cifio module [more info](http://pycifrw.berlios.de/)
 3. [pyspglib 1.2+](http://spglib.sourceforge.net/) : For symmetry finding using
    the pymatgen.symmetry package.
 Note that version 1.2 and above must be installed; older versions are not compatible.
+A working version is provided in the dependencies directory.
 4. VTK with Python bindings (http://www.vtk.org/): For visualization of crystal structures using the pymatgen.vis package.
 5. Atomistic Simulation Environment or ASE (https://wiki.fysik.dtu.dk/ase/):